-Preserving Engaging Educating
+Preserving • Engaging • Educating

-The New York State Historical Association is a private, non-governmental educational organization.
-It is closely affiliated with its sister organization, The Farmers' Museum.
+Fenimore Art Museum is closely affiliated with its sister organization, The Farmers' Museum.

-Download our 2014 annual report here.
+Find our latest annual report here.